 "The kids!"
 Hermione exclaimed jumping up.

 Lily Potter was staring out of her window.
-She loved Hogwarts, but she had to admit that when she was crying to let her go earlier, three years ago, she hadn't thought about her parents and how much she would miss them.
-So she was kind of sad that school was over but couldn't help but wish the train could go faster.
+She loved Hogwarts, but she had to admit that when she was crying for her parents to let her go earlier, three years ago, she hadn't thought about being away from them and how much she would miss them.
+So she was kind of sad that school was over, but couldn't help but wish the train could go faster.
+She loved her friends and her classes, but she also missed her dad's smile and her mom's cooking.
 Her dad had promised in one of his letters that they could all go away on holiday.
+Needless to say that the few times they had attempted it, all hell had broken loose; whether it was forgetting to wake Albus and take him with, James coming down with Dragon Pox or her dad being called on a sudden mission, none a single vacation had gone as planned.
+This time it would though.
+She trusted her dad, he'd make it work.
 She wondered where they'd go.

 "Hey Lil, why are you on your own?"

 She raised her red head to see her cousin, Hugo, walking in and sitting next to her.
 Lily and Hugo were both twelve, going on thirteen.
 They were cousins, but they were so much alike, that if everybody didn't know who their parents were, they'd think they were siblings.
 They both had red, straight hair, freckles and pale blue eyes.
 The Weasley genes ran strong, their grandmother always said.
 She wasn't wrong, Lily often thought, as most of her cousins had red hair, even if both of her older brothers hadn't.

 "Oh, I just wanted it to be quiet so I can imagine the place we'll go for holiday".

 "Well, I wouldn't get that excited if I were you", her cousin pointed out, as he fell into a seat.